On the functoriality of the space of equivariant smooth $h$-cobordisms: Stabilization of -cobordisms

 \subsection{Round diffeomorphisms}

-The composite of two disc bundles is not a disc bundle in a natural way.
-It is not just that the fiber is a product of discs instead of a disk; the structure group is also wrong.
+A disc bundle over a disc bundle over $M$ is not a disc bundle over $M$ in a natural way.
+The difficulty is not just that the fiber is a product of discs instead of a disk; the structure group is also wrong.